EXTERNAL_TABLE

 External table integration needs to be defined with STORAGE.EXTERNAL_TABLE_INTEGRATION physical option if the stage is located in Azure or GCP.

-External table in Snowflake requires the file format to be defined even if the format has been defined on STAGE object previously.
+External table in Snowflake requires the file format to be defined with STORAGE.EXTERNAL_TABLE_FILE_FORMAT even if the format has been defined on STAGE object previously.

 Manual partitioning is to be activated with STORAGE.EXTERNAL_TABLE_USER_SPEC_PARTITION physical option set as true.